gkaramanis/tidytuesday/README.md

 # tidytuesday

-Code and plots for submissions to the [#tidytuesday](https://github.com/rfordatascience/tidytuesday) challenge
+Code and plots of the submissions to the [#tidytuesday](https://github.com/rfordatascience/tidytuesday) challenge

 ### First year (March 2019 - February 2020)
 ---